LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 1. Using Micrometer to create a counter every time it is incremented. :black_circle:
 2. Creating a counter once, storing a reference to it, and using that reference to increment the counter. :white_circle:
 3. Using Micrometer to create a counter with one tag every time it is incremented. :red_circle:
-4. Creating each counter once, for every possible tag value, storing a reference to the counters in an `EnumMap`, and using that map to increment the relevant counter. :blue_circle:
+4. Creating each counter once, for every possible tag value, storing a reference to the counters in an `EnumMap`, and using that map to increment the relevant counter. :large_blue_circle:
 5. Creating each counter once, for every possible tag value, storing a reference to the counters in an `HashMap`, and using that map to increment the relevant counter. :large_orange_diamond:

 ### Performance testing with Java Flight Recorder (JFR)